+Ketamine is a safe and effective medication in the treatment of depression and pain disorders.
 Ketamine was first, and still is, an important human general anesthetic agent.
 It has been used in hospitals for the past five decades and has a proven record of safety.
-More recently it is being used to treat neuropathic pain and the symptoms of PTSD.
-The small doses and methods of administration used to treat psychiatric patients differ greatly from those used in hospitals.
+More recently it is being used to treat moderate to severe depression/anxiety, neuropathic pain, and the symptoms of PTSD.
+The small doses and methods of administration used to treat mental health issues differ greatly from those used in hospitals.

-The above conditions can be severe and debilitating.
-Currently, patients are being treated with various oral medications such as SSRIs, mood stabilizers, benzodiazepines, neuroleptics, and narcotics.
+Depression, Anxiety, PTSD, and chronic pain can be severe and debilitating.
+Currently, patients are being treated with various oral medications such as SSRIs, mood stabilizers, benzodiazepines, neuroleptics and narcotics.
 Some patients achieve success with these traditional therapies, while many do not.

-We offer cutting edge Intravenous Ketamine treatments for refractory Depression, PTSD, OCD, Fibromyalgia, RSD/CRPS and other chronic pain conditions via IV infusions as well as nebulized breathing treatments.
-Ketamine is an anesthetic medication that has been used since the 1960’s with an excellent safety profile.
+We offer cutting-edge Intravenous Ketamine treatments for refractory Depression, PTSD, OCD, Fibromyalgia, RSD/CRPS and other chronic pain conditions via IV infusions as well as nebulized breathing treatments.
+Ketamine is an anesthetic medication that has been used since the 1960s with an excellent safety profile.
 In the last two decades this medication has been increasingly studied for its ability in alleviating symptoms related to depression, mood disorders, and chronic pain.
-Studies completed at multiple large and reputable academic institutions have shown great outcomes for patients that have not previously had good results with standard therapies.
+Studies completed at multiple large and reputable academic institutions have shown great outcomes for patients who have not previously had good results with standard therapies.

 We pride ourselves in doing our best to take care of the individual needs of our patients.
 This treatment is about more than just the medicine.
 It is a positive change for your life, but those changes require quite a bit of guidance.
 We know how to counsel you and will take the time to guide you to prevent any of the pitfalls while recovering from mood and pain disorders.

-Your first treatment will be a discussion of your past medical history, to discuss ketamine, to go over treatment plan and goals, review the risks and benefits of the procedure and answer all your questions.
-If you do have insurance, we do accept insurance for this visit.
+Your first treatment will be a discussion of your past medical history, a discussion of ketamine, going over treatment plan and goals, reviewing the risks and benefits of the procedure and answering all your questions.
+If you have insurance, we do accept insurance for this visit.

-Patients typically receive a series of 6 infusions over the course of approximately 2 weeks for mood disorders.
+Patients typically receive a series of six infusions over the course of approximately two weeks for mood disorders.
 Each infusion typically lasts about 45-55 minutes.
-Most clinical trials have consistently shown a 70% success rate with this approach.
-The treatment does require booster infusions as time passes to keep the effect going and to keep patients symptom free.
+Most clinical trials have consistently shown a 70 percent success rate with this approach.
+The treatment does require booster infusions as time passes to keep the effect going and to keep patients symptom-free.
 These boosters are the same duration.

-Mood Disorder Treatments usually consist of a series of 6 treatments over a 2 week period.
+Mood Disorder Treatments usually consist of a series of six treatments over a two-week period.
 Each IV infusion lasts approximately one hour.

-Chronic Pain Disorder Treatments usually consist of a series of at least 3 treatments depending on the type of pain syndrome you have, but may require 7-10 total sessions.
-These are generally 4 hour infusion sessions.
+Chronic Pain Disorder Treatments usually consist of a series of at least three treatments depending on the type of pain syndrome you have, but may require as few as seven or as many as 10 total sessions.
+These are generally 3-4 hour infusion sessions.